ludelafo/m3w.ch/homepage/README.md

 ## Post-configuration

 To generate the configuration files, you must access the web interface at least one.
-The files will then be generated in the `config` directory.
+The files will then be generated in the `config` directory if not already present.

 ## Additional resources